 Read Around Lacey: Young readers in grades K-5 visit local businesses, where they practice their reading skills and discover the role literacy plays in everyday life.

-Teen Writing & Art Contest: Established in 2014 by former Lacey Library Manager, Holly Paxson, this contest was designed to provide more engagement opportunities for teens.
+Teen Writing & Art Contest: This contest, hosted by the Lacey Timberland Library since 2014, provides more engagement opportunities for teens.
 Each year, middle and high school students submit short stories, poetry, and artwork based on a central theme.
 The winning entries are published in a book available at the Lacey Timberland Library and online at TRL.org.

-Finalists in the Teen Writing & Art Contest wrote short stories, poetry, and created art exploring the theme of interpersonal relationships and identity.
+Finalists in the Teen Writing & Art Contest wrote short stories, poetry, and created art exploring the theme of Home/Location and/or Bodies + Identity/ies.

-An exciting aspect of LLTR is the Teen Writing & Art Contest.
-The Lacey Timberland Library coordinates the contest and the VIP reception every year, introducing an opportunity for finalists to present their work in an awards ceremony-style event.
+Coordinated by The Lacey Timberland Library, the Teen Writing & Art Contest and VIP reception gives finalists the opportunity to present their work in an awards ceremony-style event.
 Poets are encouraged to read their work aloud, cover artists and short story writers share their inspirations, and the community gathers to celebrate young creatives.

-Lacey Loves to Read continues to grow, creating meaningful opportunities for young readers and artists to engage with literature, self-expression, and their community.
+Lacey Loves to Read is more than just a reading initiative, it’s a cornerstone of community-building, literacy, and creative expression in Lacey and continues to grow, creating meaningful opportunities for young readers and artists to engage with literature, self-expression, and their community.
 Through programs like LLTR, we are helping to shape a community where literacy is celebrated, creativity is nurtured, and diverse voices have the opportunity to be heard.

 For more information about Lacey Loves to Read and to view past featured authors, visit Lacey Loves to Read.